Living Healthy with Diabetes

 • Interrupt sleep.

-• Trigger various unhealthy responses, including overeating, drinking too much alcohol, smoking, procrastinating and not sleeping enough.
+• Trigger various unhealthy responses, including overeating, drinking too much alcohol, smoking and procrastinating.

 We can't get rid of stress, but we can deal with it in a healthy way.
 Find out more about stress management.